h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

  ``nbins`` and ``nbins_top_level`` are both for numerics (real and integer). ``nbins_top_level`` is the number of bins DRF uses at the top of each tree.
 It then divides by 2 at each ensuing level to find a new number. ``nbins`` controls when DRF stops dividing by 2.

 - **How is variable importance calculated for DRF?**

- Variable importance is determined by calculating the relative influence of each variable: whether that variable was selected during splitting in the tree building process and how much the squared error (over all trees) improved as a result.
+  When calculating variable importances, H2O-3 looks at the squared error before and after the split using a particular variable.
+The difference is the improvement.
+H2O uses the improvement in squared error for each feature that was split on (rather than the accuracy).
+Each features improvement is then summed up at the end to get its total feature importance (and then scaled between 0-1).

 - **How is column sampling implemented for DRF?**

   For an example model using: